 When a truck accident occurs, many people will base their claim on negligence.
 Negligence is the legal theory that a person’s unreasonable actions led to another’s injury.
 If you can show the following elements existed at the time of the crash, you could base your case on negligence:

-All truck drivers are supposed to comply with the following guidelines:
+All truck drivers in St. Charles are supposed to comply with the following guidelines:

-Trucking companies also have regulations they must follow, so their employees and other drivers are safe.
+Trucking companies also have regulations they must follow so their employees and other drivers are safe.
 They should hire drivers with the experience and qualifications to operate a commercial vehicle.
-They’re supposed to provide ongoing training so drivers understand current state regulations and can effectively handle a dangerous situation on the road.
+They’re supposed to provide ongoing training so drivers understand current state regulations and can effectively handle dangerous situations on the road.
 They must also maintain their fleet of trucks and ensure all cargo is within size and weight limits.

 Commercial vehicles are difficult to drive.
 That’s why a special driver’s license is necessary for anyone who operates one.
 Truck drivers must go through extensive education, training, and supervision when they first begin their careers.
 If they become distracted or make a mistake behind the wheel, they could cause a devastating accident.